 Workshop Supplies, Equipment, and Materials

 All Modeling curriculum is available on the AMTA member portal.
-A one-year AMTA membership is provided to each workshop participant as a part of the curriculum licensing fee.
+A one-year AMTA membership is provided to each workshop participant as a part of the curriculum licensing fee (1-yr free membership is only valid for teachers after their 1st workshop).

 Print version of workshop curriculum materials.
 These are printed, three-hole punched, shrink-wrapped, and shipped by